ibm-cloud-docs/power-iaas/set-full-linux.md

       refresh_pattern -i (/cgi-bin/|\?)
 0     0%      0
       refresh_pattern .
 0       20%     4320
       ```
    c.
-Save the squid config file and start squid by using the following command.
-      `sudo systemctl start squid`
+Save the squid config file and start squid by using the `sudo systemctl start squid` command.

    d.
-Stop squid by using the following command.
-      `sudo systemctl stop squid`
+You can stop squid by using the `sudo systemctl stop squid` command.

    e.
-Restart squid by using the following command.
-      `sudo systemctl restart squid`
+You can restart squid by using the `sudo systemctl restart squid` command.

 ### Step 5: Customizing the VMs by using the cloud-init script (RHEL and SLES)
 {: #virtual-server}